-The job description is the foundation of How to Hire & Advertise a Job.
+A job description is the foundation of How To Hire and Advertise A Job.
 A compelling job description will draw the attention of potential candidates and put the energy and momentum into the recruitment process, with the end goal of presenting a job offer to qualified candidates that align with your job profile.
 However, no matter how creative your penmanship, writing effective job descriptions starts with the basics and a little box-ticking.
 If you make an oversight and fail to include a critical element, your time and effort may be wasted.
 You may attract no job seekers at all, or almost as bad, attract applicants that are over or under-qualified.

 So, what MUST you include in a job description?

 The five things you must include in a job description so it can be used for job posting are:

 - Duties, tasks, and skills

 In this article, we look at how to overcome each job description writing challenge before exploring how to write a job description by business sector.

 Essential small business resource: View our library of 800+ job descriptions.